-Supported Living - 1:1 service for individuals living in a family home, their own home, or an apartment in which they do not share staff with other residents during the same time period.
+Supported Living - Service for individuals living in a family home, their own home, or an apartment.

 Hourly - An hourly unit is for members needing an average of more than 45.1 hours of supported living services per month, for adults if remote monitoring services will be provided concurrently with hourly supported living, or can be applied in any situation where monthly units would be cost prohibitive.
 Geographical adjustments apply based on where the member lives and are determined by the member's county.
 This service is not eligible for retainer payments.
+Rates include member transportation.